 The main selling point of The Clubhouse is its private roof terrace, which boasts panoramic views of the city.
 Located on the 7th and 8th floors of One Angel Court, it attracts business types, with meeting rooms, flexible meeting areas and hot desks available.
 From £1200pa.

 The first co-working venture from the Soho House Group, Soho Works is unsurprisingly chic.
-Membership is separate to Soho House, although there perks involved – and there’s direct access to Shoreditch House for those who are members of both.
+Membership is separate to Soho House, although there are perks involved – and there’s direct access to Shoreditch House for those who are members of both.
 Alongside the working areas, you have access to a library, a reading room, a café and a roof terrace, plus a workshop filled with arts and crafts and a 3D printer.
 Enquire for membership fees.

 Huckletree have locations in Shoreditch, White City and Clerkenwell, all with a quirky, friendly vibe – founder Gabriela Hersham’s vision was to create ‘a place where the best tech businesses work alongside each other, sharing knowledge and ideas.’
 Members benefit from wellness perks like free yoga, running clubs and in-house massages, as well as meditation yurts, urban gardens and relaxing breakout areas.
 The White City location is ideal for parents: there’s a Kids Studio so members can bring their young children to work, and the Power Parents package offers subsidised membership alongside a programme of events to assist in building a business.
 From £175pm.

 Working in cafes has its benefits, but it also comes with issues.
 Will there be plugs available?
 Have you spent enough to warrant your stay?
 Do you need to order a fifth coffee?
 The Workroom is a new concept which aims to dispel these anxieties and legitimise the trade-off, allowing freelancers to work in lovely restaurant spaces simply by booking ahead with an app.
-So far five D&D restaurants have signed up, including Bluebird Chelsea and White City, 100 Wardour St and Fiume – all great eateries, which are busy in the evenings but usually quiet during the day.
+A number of D&D restaurants have signed up, including Bluebird Chelsea and White City, 100 Wardour St and Fiume – all great eateries, which are busy in the evenings but usually quiet during the day.
 All are equipped with fast Wi-Fi, plug socks, comfortable seating and complimentary tea, coffee and water.
 You’re guaranteed a good lunch too – and if you’re lucky you might even get to try some free samples while the chefs work on recipe tasting. £10 for a day pass, bundles available at a reduced rate.

 The greenest members club and co-working space in town is the newly launched ARBORETUM, founded by hospitality entrepreneur Ronald Ndoro.
 With meditation pods, a yoga studio, a plant-powered deli and an indoor forest, the space is designed to be a soothing space for stressed city dwellers to work, recharge and learn about sustainability.
 Work spaces ranges from open desks to owned offices, with a meeting room, kitchen and break out area.
 Enquire for membership prices.